The match was done and dusted with on Day Four, capped by a superb all-round performance from Mushtaq Mohammad © Getty Images

 On February 10, 1973, Pakistan all-rounder and the youngest Test cricketer and centurion at the time, Mushtaq Mohammad, wowed the Dunedin crowd with a fabulous all-round performance.
 The Kiwis had no answer to Mushtaq’s recklessness as Pakistan recorded a memorable Test win in New Zealand.
 Jaideep Vaidya has more…

 After a weather-interrupted start to the first Test in the capital, which had resulted in a draw, the two teams took field at Carisbrook, Dunedin, on February 7, for the second.
 Intikhab won the toss and readily put his team in to bat first.
-Pakistan were 107 for two when the inclement weather was back to ruin play.
+Pakistan were 107 for 2 when the inclement weather was back to ruin play.
 On Day Two, Mushtaq Mohammad built on the good start provided by his brother Sadiq, and was joined in the mischief by Asif Iqbal.

 The duo recorded the highest fourth-wicket partnership for Pakistan in Tests, sharing 350 runs in 270 minutes between them.
-Pakistan declared at 507 for six after Mushtaq was out for a magnificent 201 and Iqbal for 175.
+Pakistan declared at 507 for 6 after Mushtaq was out for a magnificent 201 and Iqbal for 175.
 The youngest of the Mohammad brothers had hit 20 boundaries in his marathon 383-minute knock.
-Interestingly, his first 50 runs came in 165 minutes – almost three hours – whereas his next 150-odd took just 218 minutes.
+Interestingly, his first 50 runs came in 165 minutes — almost 3 hours — whereas his next 150-odd took just 218 minutes.

 The match was done and dusted with on Day Four, capped by a superb all-round performance from Mushtaq, ably supported with the bat by Iqbal and with the red cherry by Intikhab.
-Doing so, Mushtaq became only the second Test player to score a double century and take a fifer in the same match, after West Indian Dennis Atkinson in 1954-55.
+Doing so, Mushtaq became only the second Test player to score a double-century and take a fifer in the same match, after West Indian Dennis Atkinson in 1954-55.

 The youngest Test cap and centurion for many years to come had another feather in his cap of records.
 The performance at Dunedin was one of the finest displays of all-round brilliance in a cricket match ever to be witnessed.
 Many years after the game, Mushtaq said in an interview with ESPNcricinfo that fellow all-rounder Sir Garfield Sobers was “the greatest cricketer I have seen.
 It was a pleasure to watch him on the field.
 Whether he was batting, bowling or fielding, it was class and authority.”